Scripps Translational Science Institute Award

 Recently CAG contributed an immense genotype dataset to the Autism Genetic Resource Exchange (AGRE).
 This large genetic dataset is now accessible to autism researchers worldwide.
 Within this large-scale project, CAG analyzed DNA blood samples of 4,500 individuals and compiled 550,000 genetic markers for each person.
 Studying patterns of variation in those genotypes will help researchers to discover and investigate multiple genes that may contribute to autism.

-Samuel Levy, MD, Former Director, Genomic Sciences, Scripps Translational Science Institute
+Former Director, Genomic Sciences, Scripps Translational Science Institute

 Dr. Samuel Levy is currently the Executive Director of Genomics Sciences at Celgene Quanticel Research.
 In 2007, he sequenced the first human diploid genome.